866-DRY-PUMP (866-379-7867)|info@synsysco.com

 Units may appear clean, leak-free, and electrically stable but still be internally compromised.

-These aren’t isolated events—they’re frequently occurring across the installed base of aging CTI 8200 populations (15-20 years) in the field as well as units manufactured over the past 3-5 years.
+These events are occurring across the installed base of aging CTI 8200 populations (15-20+ years) in the field, as well as units manufactured in the 2020-2023 time range.

 Most Common CTI 8200 Failure Symptoms